- Current students

 Māori and Pacific Trades Training

-If you are Māori or Pacific, aged 18 to 40, and you want to train as a mechanical engineer,you could get your fees free with the Māori and Pacific Trades Training scholarships.
+If you are Māori or Pacific, aged 16 to 40, and you're interested in pre-trades training in mechanical engineering, you could get your fees free with the Māori and Pacific Trades Training scholarships.
 This covers your full tuition fees for selected trades programmes including the New Zealand Certificate in Mechanical Engineering.